 - the frequency and consistency of stools and presence of blood

-- other symptoms – vomiting, urinary, systemic or extra-intestinal symptoms
+- other symptoms including vomiting, urinary, systemic or extra-intestinal symptoms

-- (if no red flags identified) potential withholding behaviours and possible triggering event for withholding.
+In the absence of red flags, questioning should attempt to elicit potential withholding behaviours and possible triggering event for withholding.

+A thorough examination is recommended to identify any red flags suggestive of underlying pathology.
 Digital rectal examination is not usually required however the anus should be visualised for signs of perianal disease.
-In the rare case that it is deemed necessary, it should be done with caution and only once on senior emergency/paediatric advice.
-This type of invasive examination can increase psychological distress in children.
+In the rare case that it is deemed necessary, it should be done on senior emergency/paediatric advice and only once as it can increase psychological distress in children.

 Functional faecal retention is a likely diagnosis for children who have ALL of the following:

-For the child a “call to stool” can be associated with fear, anxiety, attempted denial and disruptive behaviour.
-It is important to ask specifically what the child does when the family perceive the child needs to pass a bowel motion.
+In some children a “call to stool” can be associated with fear, anxiety, attempted denial and disruptive behaviour.
+It is important to ask specifically what the child does when the family perceive the child needs to pass a stool.